 Mark Horsey, MBA – CHIEF FINANCIAL OFFICER, SECRETARY AND TREASURER

-Formerly the Finance Director for Genzyme’s Multiple Sclerosis and Oncology Business Units and Controller for Dell Computer Company’s $14B North American Consumer Business Unit.
-More than 20 years of broad international and domestic experience building financial and operational infrastructure for multi-national corporations in the biotech, information technology, and retail fields.
+Mr. Horsey has more than 20 years of broad international and domestic experience building financial and operational infrastructure for multi-national corporations in the biotech, information technology, and retail fields.
+He was formerly the Finance Director for Genzyme’s Multiple Sclerosis and Oncology Business Units and Controller for Dell Computer Company’s $14B North American Consumer Business Unit.
 Mr. Horsey has extensive knowledge of start-up finance and operational strategy.

 George Peoples, MD – CHIEF MEDICAL OFFICER